taosdata/TDengine/docs/en/05-programming/06-client-libraries/01-python.md

 2. The connection to the server using the REST or WebSocket interface provided by taosAdapter is referred to hereinafter as a "REST connection" or "WebSocket connection".
 :::

+For detailed information on how to establish a connection, please refer to: [Programming - Connect - Python](../../connect/python/).

 ## Installation